The purpose of this statement is to provide members with NZCETA policy on accounting in secondary schools. It can be used to:

 Accounting programmes will address the New Zealand Curriculum requirements relating to the Principles, Values, and Key Competencies (Thinking, Using language, symbols and texts, Managing self, Relating to others, Participating, and contributing): as well as the individual school’s Mission Statement and Strategic Goals.

 Accounting has learning objectives that describe the intended outcomes at Levels 6, 7 and 8 of the New Zealand Curriculum.
 The teaching of Accounting at Level 5 of the New Zealand Curriculum covers achievement objectives from both Social Sciences and English.

-Accounting is usually offered as a course of study in secondary schools at Years 10, 11, 12 and 13.
+Accounting is usually offered as a course (or part of a course) of study in secondary schools at Years 9, 10, 11, 12 and 13.